PdxCodeGuild/Class_Runtime_Terrors/Django/ Quick Start/Django Quickstart 2.md

 admin.site.register(models.Blog)

 ```
-- In the terminal run `python manage.py createsuperuser`
+- In the terminal, start the server and run `python manage.py runserver`
+- run `python manage.py createsuperuser`
 - Go to` http://localhost:8000/admin/` to explore the page and add more blog posts.